jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

   - **Ransomware**: a type of malware that weaponizes cryptography
     - using many of the same techniques as other types of malware, ransomware gens an encryption key, and encrypts critical files
     - this encryption renders the data inaccessible to the authorized user or anyone else other than the malware author
-    - often threatening to publically release sensitive data if ransome is not paid
+    - often threatening to publicly release sensitive data if ransome is not paid
-    - 2020 study, 56% of orgs suffered a ransomeware attack, 27% of orgs who reported an attack chose to pay, on average ~$1.1m
+    - 2020 study, 56% of orgs suffered a ransomware attack, 27% of orgs who reported an attack chose to pay, on average ~$1.1m
     - seek legal advice prior to engaging with ransomware authors

 ## [3.8](#38-apply-security-principles-to-site-and-facility-design-osg-9-chpt-10) Apply security principles to site and facility design (OSG-9 Chpt 10)